haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/css-topics/css-preprocess.md

   - Frontend
 ---

 The topic describes how stylesheets are preprocessed and compiled to {% glossarytooltip 6c5cb4e9-9197-46f2-ba79-6147d9bfe66d %}CSS{% endglossarytooltip %} in the Magento application.
-It provides the theoretical background a {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}frontend{% endglossarytooltip %} developer needs to debug stylesheets effectively.
+It provides the theoretical background a {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}前端{% endglossarytooltip %} developer needs to debug stylesheets effectively.

 ## Terms used {#css_preprocess_terms}